-India is a pool of hiking and trekking spots, an adventurers paradise.
-No matter in which part of the country you will go, you will be able to find one.
-The most prominent ones are in the North and East side of India as the Indian Himalayas range stretch widely here.
+India is a pool of hiking and trekking spots, an adventurer’s paradise.
+No matter to which part of the country you will go, you will be able to find one.
+The most prominent ones are in the North and East side of India as the Indian Himalayas range stretches widely here.
 Below, I will cover 10 treks and hikes in India, depending on the time you have to explore the place.
-I will also talk about the difficulty level of them as well as some other key things to keep in mind while hiking in India.
+I will also talk about their difficulty level as well as some other key things to keep in mind while hiking in India.

 1. Prashar Lake

 Prashar Lake lies in the Mandi district at an altitude of 8,9450 feet.
 This lake is truly mystical and is considered holy.
 There is a temple as well at the side of the lake.
 The peculiar thing about this lake is that it has a little floating island right in between.
 Another one is that no one knows the depth of this lake.
 The locals believe that this lake is bottomless and has divine powers.

 To reach this lake, you can either trek or can take a bus instead, depending upon the time you have.
 The trek goes through forest areas and the trails are not properly defined as well.
 Also, only limited tourists trek to this place.
 This makes the trek even more adventurous.
 Also, here you can choose to camp or go back to Mandi on the same day.

 Although I would highly recommend camping here as both the sunset and the sunrise are beautiful and alluring.

 Kedakrkantha is a famous trek that is mostly done during the winter.
 Lying at an altitude of 12,500 feet, Kedarkantha lies in the Uttarkashi region of Uttarakhand (North India)

 It is famous for its winter trails and snow and from here you can see the gorgeous ranges of the upper Himalayas.
 The trek takes three to four days mostly and there are many tour operators who undertake guided experiences there.
 Indeed, this one is one of the best treks in India.